-- Run the setup process using an example csolution project from keil.arm.com (recommended). - Download a Keil $\mu$ Vision \.uvprojx project from keil.arm.com and convert it to a csolution (alternative).
+- Run the setup process using an example solution project from keil.arm.com (recommended). - Download a Keil μVision \.uvprojx project from keil.arm.com and convert it to a solution (alternative).

-The examples available on keil.arm.com are shipped with a Microsoft vcpkg manifest file (vcpkg-configuration.json).
-The Environment Manager extension uses the manifest file to acquire and activate the tools that you need to work with csolution projects using Microsoft vcpkg.
+The examples available on keil.arm.com are shipped with a Microsoft vcpkg manifest file (vcpkgconfiguration.json).
+The Environment Manager extension uses the manifest file to acquire and activate the tools that you need to work with solutions using Microsoft vcpkg.